 If you are considering a study abroad experience, attend one of the study abroad informational meetings one year prior to departure.
 Much of the process will be the same as all other students.
 But, you will need to begin this process early.
 While abroad, you must continue checking with the Office of Global Education periodically so that the SEVIS can be maintained accurately.

-What if I plan to travel out of the US during break?
+What if I plan to travel during break?

-All international students need travel authorization on their Form I-20 each semester.
+All international students need travel authorization on their Form I-20 each semester for travel outside of the UnIted States.
 To do so, stop by the Office of Global Education to obtain a signature on the I-20's third page before departing.
 When you reenter the US, the immigration officials will verify if you obtained such authorization.
 In addition, you will also need to check that your visa is still valid.
 Double-check that the expiration date will not pass before your return date.

 What if I want to visit Canada?